Yourivandeutekom/Yourivandeutekom/README.md

 Since 2012 I started to build websites with Wordpress.
 As a rookie I started to edit PHP files which shouldn't be edited.
 I was hungry to code websites from scratch but instead I started filling in Wordpress websites with some basic HTML and CSS.

 Since 2021 my hunger came back and I started a course as a Full Stack developer.
-Got some certificated in HTML, CSS, PHP & MySQL and finished a course in JavaScript.
+Got some certificates in HTML, CSS, PHP & MySQL and finished a course in JavaScript.
 Since then i'm very interested in this amazing field and I want to build my knowledge from here.

 Since this year I found CodeCademy and started the Full Stack Course.